prabhakararunasalam/password-reset-frontend/README.md

    - Validates the password before submission.

 3. **Responsive UI**:
-   - Styled using Bootstrap to ensure the application works on various devices.
+   - Styled using Tailwind to ensure the application works on various devices.

 4. **Toast Notifications**:
    - Provides success or error messages using visual toast notifications.